top of page

 OUR TEACHERS

-Miss Temmy
+Miss Temmy (B.M., Mus.
+Ed.
+Diploma)

 Violin, saxophone, voice, and piano

-Teaches Saturday mornings/midday.
+Teaches Thursday afternoons and Saturday mornings/midday.

-Miss Temmy is a music educator who has extensive experience helping learners of all ages and levels achieve their musical goals.
+Temitope Ogundele is a music educator who has extensive experience helping learners of all ages and levels achieve their musical goals.
 She earned a diploma in Music Education (2012) and a Bachelor of Arts in Music (2015), both from the University of Nigeria.
 She also holds a Post Graduate Diploma in Education from the National Open University of Nigeria.
 She is currently pursuing graduate studies in music therapy at Duquesne University.

 Miss Temmy strongly advocates that music is not just an art but a fundamental means of communication and self-expression.
 Her hobbies include adventuring and cooking!